 Dementia with Lewy bodies

 Lewy body dementia is the third most common type of dementia.
-Dementia is a brain condition causing problems with memory and thinking.
+Dementia is a brain condition that causes progressive difficulties with how your brain functions.
+It affects things such as your memory, language, judgement, control of emotions, and thinking deeply.
 Dementia with Lewy bodies has similarities to Parkinson's disease.

 What is dementia with Lewy bodies?

-The term dementia refers to a set of symptoms affecting memory, behaviour, how you think and how you communicate.
-There are many different types of dementia with slightly different symptoms, and caused by different things.
+The term dementia refers to a set of symptoms that affect your memory, behaviour, how you think and how you communicate.
+There are different types of dementia with slightly different symptoms, and they’re caused by different things.

 In dementia with Lewy bodies, tiny clumps of protein (Lewy bodies) build up in nerve cells in your brain.
-Parkinson’s disease is similar.
-Parkinson’s is associated with build-up of Lewy bodies in the brain, but cause problems with movement.
-So people with Lewy body dementia may have Parkinson’s disease symptoms as well.
+Parkinson’s disease is similar as there’s also a build-up of Lewy bodies in the brain, and this can cause problems with movement.
+So, people with Lewy body dementia may have Parkinson’s disease symptoms as well.

-At least one in 10 people with dementia have this type.
+At least 2 in 10 people with dementia have the Lewy body type.
 It’s more common with age.

 Causes of dementia with Lewy bodies

 For most people, the cause of this is unknown.
-There may be a genetic factor as some people have a family history of the condition, but most don’t.
+It may be because of genetics as some people have a family history of the condition, but most don’t.

 Image of a part of the brain under a microscope, showing a Lewy body